glitchy-impostor/koderai-challenge/README.md

 The current config ships with eight-speech policy debate.
 The architecture supports alternative formats (British Parliamentary, Lincoln-Douglas) through `format-config.json`, but no alternative configs are provided.
 A BP format would require different stock issues, speech definitions, and no hard gate equivalent.

-### No persistence

-Results are returned in-memory and not stored.
-Each API request is self-contained.
-Adding persistence (round history, cross-round comparisons) would be a natural next step.

-### Double-counting of fallacy penalties

-Fallacies are subtracted both from `ComputedStrength` (via the strength formula) and reported by `LogicalConsistencyRule` as a standalone penalty.
-This is intentional — a fallacious argument is both weaker and reflects poor reasoning, which are distinct dimensions.
-But it means the effective penalty is larger than the config value alone suggests.
-The weights should account for this.

 ### Speaker scoring doesn't capture delivery